victorokech/cloudinary-profile-image/README.md

 Modern web and mobile applications allow users to upload images to be used for their profiles.
 Using Cloudinary we will upload, transform and optimize the image uploaded and return a profile image that is optimized and consistent throughout the web application.

-## PHPSandbox and Github
+## Github

-With [PHPSandbox]( https://phpsandbox.io/e/x/mvw8q?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles= ) we will be able to run a live demo of this project.
 All the code will be available on my [Github](https://github.com/victorokech/cloudinary-profile-image) repository for any references.

 ## Prerequisites